SemW95/Splitty/docs/agendas/ta-meeting-6.md

 - **Issues from the previous sprint which haven't been done (2 min)**
     - Most of the Basic UI issues
     - Issue JPA test Expense class
-    - Issue JPA Repository and JPA test for the Payment class
 - **Approval of the agenda - Does anyone have any additions?
 (1 min)**
 - **Approval of last minutes - Did everyone read the minutes from the previous meeting?
 (1 min)**
     - All clear?
 Any feedback?